vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 of our economic activity in taxes, the government will have the same 100 units to spend back into circulation the next year.
-And, when we change systems, from one that steadily deteriorates the value of money to a stable value money system, government spending will remain rela- tively stable.
+And, when we change systems, from one that steadily deteriorates the value of money to a stable value money system, government spending will remain relatively stable.
 Government spending is not taking _other people’s money_ and we won’t _run out of it._ It circulates.
 Government spending is a critical component of the circulation in a healthy economy.

 If we taxed every bit of income over a basic living amount, our tax could